Diploma in Nursing

 Microbiology

 Microbiology is a scientific discipline that deals with minute life forms and microscopic life systems.
-It helps in gaining the understanding of how certain drugs and vaccines work in a human body.
-This is a necessary course for any student pursuing medical and surgical professions and is commonly studied in a diploma in Nursing.
+It helps in gaining an understanding of how certain drugs and vaccines work in the human body.
+This is a necessary course for any student pursuing medical and surgical professions and is commonly studied for a diploma in Nursing.

 Midwifery and Gynecology